Student, Faculty, and Staff Surveys and Studies

 - Recent Trends, Berea Only (Items that use a Rating scale)

-Cooperative Institutional Research Program (CIRP)/Your First College Year (YFCY), Fall 2004/Spring 2005
+Cooperative Institutional Research Program (CIRP)/Your First College Year (YFCY)

-Berea College first-year and transfer students were asked to complete the CIRP Entering Survey in the Fall Term and then the follow-up survey (YFCY) during the Spring Term of that first year.
+Berea College first-year and transfer students were asked to complete the CIRP Entering Survey in Fall Term 2004 and then the follow-up survey, YFCY, during Spring Term 2005.
 YFCY is a national survey designed specifically to assess the academic and personal development of students during the first year of college.

 National Survey of Student Engagement (NSSE)